seanwevans/WarpDB/README.md

 - Support for more data sources and formats
 - Query optimization based on data statistics
 - Multi-GPU support for larger datasets
-- Return results as Arrow buffers for easy sharing